A Glossary of Dress Shoe Styles -- Names, Photos, and Descriptions

 - Shortwing.
 Notice how the wings curve down at the middle of the shoe?

 - Longwing / "Gunboat."
-(I couldn't find a photo of longwing oxfords, please share one if you have one.
 Here, the lines extend from the wings, horizontally, all the way to the back.
 This also makes them "balmorals."
 People tend to call all oxfords balmorals, but balmoral refers specifically to the existence of a horizontal line like on a longwing oxford.
+(I couldn't find a photo of longwing oxfords, please share one if you have one).

 - Austerity "Brogue."
 Wingtips without brouging, and without the medallion.
+The name is kind of a joke.

-- Bluchers and Derbies (See also derby/blucher boots, including chukka boots).
+- Bluchers and Derbies.
 Technically different, bluchers and derbies both have open lacing and tend to be lumped together.
 Bluchers and Derbies are noticeably more casual than oxfords.
+(See also derby/blucher boots, including chukka boots).

 - Cap Toe.
 Kinda silly; meant for oxfords.
 Not wrong or bad, just not the best in its class.